 City50+ project, hosted by Toynbee Hall, provides a support and signposting service on a range of concerns to Square Mile residents aged over fifty.

-City Carers Service, run by Elders Voice, provides practical and emotional support for carers in the City of London, including advice and information.
+Carers Network provide practical and emotional support for carers in the City of London, including advice and information.

 NHS Choices is the online 'front door' to the NHS.
 It is the country's biggest health website and gives all the information you need to make choices about your health.